writethedocs/www/docs/conf/portland/2019/news/events-activities.rst

 Diversity tickets
 -----------------

-Write the Docs aims to continuosly expand our community to be more diverse, welcoming, and inclusive.
+Write the Docs aims to continuously expand our community to be more diverse, welcoming, and inclusive.

 This year we are launching our first collaboration with `DiversityTickets.org <https://diversitytickets.org/en/events/415/>`_, a wondeful non-profit organization that shares qualifying events with various diversity organizations, and helps folks from underrepresented groups find events to attend.